IPS-Eye-White

 https://progressivechristianity.org/resources/from-the-third-floor-of-the-gargage-the-story-of-theooze/

-[16] Youth Specialties .
-A Quick Look at YS.. https://youthspecialties.com/about/
+[11] Youth Specialties .
+About Us. https://youthspecialties.com/about/

 [12] A Conversation With Mike Yaconelli.
 Interviewed by Michael J. Cusick Copyright © 1995 Mars Hill Review 2 May 1995 · Issue No. 2: pgs 67-87. http://www.leaderu.com/marshill/mhr02/yacon1.html